johanhedin/ctd/README.md

 ====
 [![C++ CI](https://github.com/johanhedin/ctd/actions/workflows/ci.yaml/badge.svg)](https://github.com/johanhedin/ctd/actions/workflows/ci.yaml)

-`ctd` is a small example how to build a C++17 deamon with cmake.
-It include examples of how to parse command line arguments, how read yaml configuration files and how to log.
+`ctd` is a small example how to build a deamon with C++17 and cmake.
+It include examples of how to parse command line arguments with `argparse`, how read yaml configuration files with `yaml-cpp` and how to log with `spdlog`.
 The cmake files work with cmake from 3.6 all the way up to 3.28.

 Requirements
 ----
-`ctd` builds on a large set of Linux distributions as long as cmake 3.6 and g++ 9.x or newer are available.
+`ctd` builds on a great variety of Linux distributions as long as cmake 3.6 and g++ 9.x or newer are available.
 On CentOS 6 g++ 9.1 is available from the devtoolset-9 SCL and cmake 3.6 is available from EPEL.